daronphang/programming-resources/golang/concepts/pointers.md

 - If the function needs to modify its receiver
 - When passing large amounts of data

+### Dangling pointers

+A dangling pointer occurs when a pointer refers to a memory that has already been freed.
+Go prevents this with its GC, ensuring that memory is not freed while it is still referenced.
+However, holding onto pointers longer than necessary can lead to increased memory usage and memory leaks.

 ## Value vs reference types

 Reference types have a pointer pointing to the underlying value; any updates to the reference type will indirectly update the underlying value and hence, do not need to specifically reference a pointer.
 For value types, need to use pointers to change/update values.